-Well not exactly Tai Chi but we should all be making a concerted effort to make sure our balance is as good as it can get.
+Well, not exactly Tai Chi but we should all be making a concerted effort to make sure our balance is as good as it can get.

 Firstly, as we see all too often in the clinic, many injuries occur due to poor balance.
 From sprained ankles and knees on uneven surfaces, lower back injuries from trips and slips to broken hips from falls in the night.
 These are all preventable injuries if we just sorted out our balance.

-In our amazing bodies we have 3 main systems that work together to ensure we stay upright and safe.
-The first is our inner ear system which uses hairs in fluid to notify our brain as to which way is up.
+In our amazing bodies, we have 3 main systems that work together to ensure we stay upright and safe.
+The first is our inner ear system which uses hairs in a fluid to notify our brain as to which way is up.
 If this is not functioning very well or is hindered by calcium crystals it can cause vertigo.
 Read more about vertigo here.